Let’s deploy Grafana to read data from Prometheus instances.

 root@control01:/home/ubuntu/grafana# kubectl get services -n openfaas NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE . . prometheus ClusterIP 10.43.238.226 <none> 9090/TCP 35d

-I just noticed that both Prometheus instances have same name for ClusterIP =
+I just noticed that both Prometheus instances have the same name for ClusterIP =

-prometheus therefore I op for IP instead of http://prometheus:9090 as I'm not sure if the internal DNS would not mess something up.
+prometheus, therefore I opt for IP instead of http://prometheus:9090, as I'm not sure if the internal DNS would mess something up.

-My final goal is to create my own dashboard with data I wont.
-But before we get to that we can use already existing collection ( and later on pick and choose what we want from them ).
+My final goal is to create my own dashboard with data I want.
+But before we get to that, we can use an already existing collection (and later pick and choose what we want from them).

-In next window Name the dashboard if you like, but more important down choose the source, your main Prometheus instance.
+In the next window, name the dashboard if you like, but more importantly, choose the source for your main Prometheus instance.

-Tadaaaa ! your first graphs..
-It should take you to them immediately and you can choose data from specific server on the top.
+Tadaaaa!
+Your first graphs.
+It should take you to them immediately, and you can choose data from a specific server on the top.

-Here is list of other dashboards that work, mostly, out of the box.
+Here is a list of other dashboards that work, mostly, out of the box.

-And thats really it.
-Next chapter I look into creating my own dashboard but until then I need some drink and chill.
+And that’s really it.
+In the next chapter, I look into creating my own dashboard, but until then I need to have something to drink and chill out.